-The career coaches (and resume writers) in our database have been verified certified and what makes our network of career professionals different from other searchable career service online databases.
+The career coaches (and resume writers) in our network have been verified certified and what makes our network of career professionals different from other searchable career service online databases.
 And, certifications are checked quarterly.

 Career coaches and resume writers must qualify to become a part of the TCE network and they do so by being certified in their field.